ethanrowe5379/Brightsolid_Project/README.md

 Jamie Fergus raised an issue about the page refreshing after update and what happens with multiple editors changing data - will there be data racing / locking involved.

 The group then decided what we would be doing before the client meeting on Wednesday 28th.

+DJ
-  -DJ: Basic UX designs to show client tomorrow.
+  - Basic UX designs to show client tomorrow.
+Ethan
-  -Ethan: Start doing user stories.
+  - Start doing user stories.
+Jamie
-  -Jamie: Start doing user stories.
+  - Start doing user stories.
+Daniel
-  -Daniel: breaking down user stories into front end / back end tasks
+  - Breaking down user stories into front end / back end tasks John
-  -John: breaking down user stories into front end / back end tasks
+  - Breaking down user stories into front end / back end tasks